Suggested links

 • Delirium tremens (DTs)

-One Week (Stage 3)
+Alcohol Detox: One Week (Phase 3)

-Sometimes, mild symptoms may continue to present over this time period.
-While these symptoms are not serious, they can be disruptive and discouraging.
 Whether or not symptoms continue during stage three will rely upon the individual, their history with alcohol use (length of time, amount consumed, etc.), and any additional health factors.

-Home Detox vs. Medically Supervised Detox
+Home Alcohol Detox vs Medically Supervised Detox

-• Hydration: Keeping yourself hydrated during detox will assist your body with naturally flushing out any relevant chemicals.
+• Hydration: Keeping yourself hydrated during alcohol detox will assist your body with naturally flushing out any relevant chemicals.

 As mentioned above, more acute withdrawal symptoms can be life-threatening.
 Having access to medical personnel can be critical.

-Besides monitoring your vitals and working to keep you safe, your medical detox team may also prescribe you certain medications to assist you through the withdrawal process.
 Some of these medications are designed to lessen the alcohol withdrawal symptoms, while others are meant to help you resist the urge to relapse and return to drinking.

 • Naltrexone: More commonly prescribed during the late withdrawal stage to prevent relapse.